-If the Roll Back Driver button isn’t available, uninstall the driver and install it again.
+If you notice that the Roll Back Driver button isn’t available, we recommend you uninstall the driver and install it again.

-- Choose Troubleshoot > Reset this PC > Remove everything.
+- Choose Troubleshoot, then Reset this PC and Remove everything.

 - Insert the installation media if you’re asked to.

-- Select Only the drive where Windows is installed > Just remove my files.
+- Select Only the drive where Windows is installed, then Just remove my files.

 - Click the Reset button to start the process.